 The targeted email might say something like “we’re launching a new remote access portal, please could you log in here and let us know if it works?”
 The plan would be to trick that employee into handing over their credentials.
 The portal they were taken to via the email might, for example, be an exact clone of your main remote access portal.
 The only difference would be that the ‘domain’ you are taken to would be different.
 To the average user, this isn’t something that would be easily spotted and likely not part of your current training programs to look for.
 These attacks are surprisingly successful and often allow the attacker to access an organization’s network, extract sensitive data or distribute malicious payloads.
-An organization can have the most advanced protections in place, but if they obtain legitimate access credentials, attackers can sail straight through those defenses.
+An organization can have the most advanced protections in place, but if they obtain legitimate access credentials, attackers can sail straight through those defences.
 These kinds of directly targeted attacks also often go unnoticed.
 A concept similar to this was used as part of the 2011 RSA Hack.

 The good news is, there are immediate cost-free steps that your organization can take to help you distinguish between a genuine and spoof email… One thing that’s simple, free and underused is to tag emails that arrive from external sources (i.e., outside of your organization).
 For example, you likely already tag outbound emails with a disclaimer or confidentiality notice, so it makes sense to also tag inbound emails to make it obvious to the recipient that it hasn’t come from an internal source.
 For example, add a prefix such as EXTERNAL to the subject line of emails, or a highlighted message in the body of the email, making it very clear to the recipient where an email originates from.

 If it was genuine and from a legitimate internal source, it wouldn’t have a tag.
-However, the same email from an attacker and external source using the examples given above address would be clearly tagged.
+However, the same email from an attacker and an external source using the examples given above address would be clearly tagged.
 The target would know straight away that the email wasn’t from an internal source and who it claimed to be from.
-You can make it even more visible by going one step further by changing the tag every month, perhaps by adjusting the color used where the tag is placed at the top of the inbound email (rather than the subject line).
+You can make it even more visible by going one step further by changing the tag every month, perhaps by adjusting the colour used where the tag is placed at the top of the inbound email (rather than the subject line).